 You can print the recipe for the Veg Thenthuk also.

-Please do consider us giving a like and share it among your friends.
+Please do consider giving us a like and sharing it among your friends.

 Veg Thenthuk Recipe – Restaurant Style

 Thenthuk or Bathup is a very common noodle soup in Bhutan.
-It is originated from Tibet.
-It’s called Bathuk in Bhutan only whereas it is widely known as Tibetan Thenthuk in other countries.
+It originates from Tibet.
+It’s called Bathuk in Bhutan only, whereas it is widely known as Tibetan Thenthuk in other countries.

 Course: Breakfast, Main Course, Soup